symfony/symfony-docs/form/create_form_type_extension.rst

 field type, you will use that as the ``extended_type``.

 .. versionadded:: 3.3
-    Prior to Symfony 3.3, you needed to define form extension services as ``public``.
+    Prior to Symfony 3.3, you needed to define type extension services as ``public``.
     Starting from Symfony 3.3, you can also define them as ``private``.

 .. tip::